dank101/4.3BSD-Reno/README.md

      on the AT&T Software Agreement.
 Please  have  this  person's name  and  title typed in the available space in addition to the signature.
      +    A check from a U.S. bank for $495.00 U.S. (for a single 6250
-     BPI  tape  of  4.3BSD-Reno)  or  $595.00 (for three 1600 BPI tapes of  4.3BSD-Reno)  payable  to  ``The  Regents  of  the University  of California'' must be received before the dis- tribution can be sent.
+     BPI  tape  of  4.3BSD-Reno)  or  $595.00 (for three 1600 BPI tapes of  4.3BSD-Reno)  payable  to  ``The  Regents  of  the University  of California'' must be received before the distribution can be sent.
 If you must issue a Purchase  Order, please  issue one that is blank-backed.
-If this is not pos- sible, insert and initialize in the  body  of  the  Purchase Order  the  following  clause: ``The terms and conditions of this Purchase Order are not accepted by The Regents  of  the University  of  California.
+If this is not possible, insert and initialize in the  body  of  the  Purchase Order  the  following  clause: ``The terms and conditions of this Purchase Order are not accepted by The Regents  of  the University  of  California.
 The  revised  Berkeley License